Westminster Food & Nutrition Forum

 Format: DOWNLOADABLE PDF

-This conference will focus on next steps for obesity policy, prevention and care in England.
-We expect discussion to bring out latest thinking on how policy, regulation, innovation and healthcare pathways will need to develop to support healthier food environments, reduce prevalence, and improve outcomes, particularly for communities experiencing the highest levels of obesity.
+The discussion will explore latest thinking on how policy, regulation, innovation, healthcare pathways and food systems will need to align and develop to support healthier food environments, reduce prevalence and improve outcomes.
+Delegates will also discuss strategies for integrating prevention measures more effectively across national and local planning - particularly for communities experiencing the highest levels of obesity.

 This on-demand pack includes